 Learn more about acne scar removal treatment at WebMD.com.

 Suffering from Pimple Scarring?
-West Dermatology/Cosmetic Laser Dermatology Can Help
+West Dermatology Can Help

 Severe acne scars can disrupt your life, if ignored, by causing unsightly scarring.
-If you have acne scarring and are thinking about treatment, a variety of treatment options to fit your budget and particular case are available, so don’t hesitate to contact West Dermatology/Cosmetic Laser Dermatology in Arizona, Nevada, or California today!
-Contact us online or give us a call at 888-554-8740 to schedule a consultation.
+If you have acne scarring and are thinking about treatment, a variety of treatment options to fit your budget and particular case are available.
+With multiple locations in Nevada, Arizona, and California (including Hillcrest, San Diego, Fresno, and other cities), West Dermatology has been serving more than 500,000 families in a community like yours everyday.
+Contact us online to schedule a consultation.

 Next, read about Allergies.